patopesto/Minerva-app/README.md

 You can try it out at: https://app.minerva.bambinito.co
 The api used by the app is available at https://api.minerva.bambinito.co

 !!!
-This repository is depreciated and has been moved to Gitlab: https://gitlab.com/patopest/api !!!
+This repository is depreciated and has been moved to [Gitlab](https://gitlab.com/patopest/api) !!!
--> The repository for the web frontend can also be found on Gitlab: https://gitlab.com/patopest/web
+-> The repository for the web frontend can also be found on [Gitlab](https://gitlab.com/patopest/web)

 ----------------------------------------------------------------------------------------------------------------------------------------
 Based on the original crappy python script ran with cron.